gitunivers-web/Espace-utilisateur-Full-Stack/replit.md

     -   User authentication is managed securely, and sensitive operations are protected.
 -   **Core Features**:
     -   **Email Verification Flow**: New users must verify their email address before accessing their account.
 Upon registration, a verification email is sent with a unique token (24h expiration).
 Users click the verification link, which validates the token and automatically logs them into their dashboard.
+    -   **Automatic PDF Contract Generation**: When admins approve a loan application, the system automatically generates a professional PDF contract with all loan details, borrower information, and terms & conditions.
+Contracts are stored securely and accessible only to the borrower and admins via authenticated endpoints.
     -   Online loan simulation with real-time calculations.
     -   Multi-step loan application forms with distinct flows for individuals and professionals, leveraging Zod for validation (including discriminated unions).
-    -   Secure client area ("Mon Espace") for managing loan applications, tracking history, and accessing account settings.
+    -   Secure client area ("Mon Espace") for managing loan applications, tracking history, accessing contracts, and account settings.
+    -   Admin dashboard for managing all loan applications with approve/reject/request-info actions.
     -   Public-facing website with marketing content, loan offers catalog, and standalone simulator.
     -   Comprehensive user authentication system including login, distinct registration paths (individual/professional), email verification, and secure password reset mechanism via email.
     -   Responsive design and accessibility considerations (e.g., `data-testid`).